Nikon Z9 Camera Review

 Short version: avoid XQD cards, and if buffer size is truly important to you, get CFexpress cards with high sustained throughput.

-Long version: The Z9 has a bit of a Dr. Jekyll and Mr. Hyde personality when it comes to buffer.
+Long version: The Z9 has a bit of a Dr. Jekyll and Mr. Hyde personality when it comes to the buffer.
 Let’s deal with the worst case scenario first: you only use Lossless compressed NEF.
 This generates the largest files the Z9 can create, and has the only substantive buffer restrictions you might encounter.

-With an XQD card, 20 fps, and Lossless compressed NEF you might get 30-40 images (or less on slow cards) before the buffer fills and the camera slows down, way down.
+With an XQD card, 20 fps, and Lossless compressed NEF you might get 30-40 images (or less on slower cards) before the buffer fills and the camera slows down, way down.
 Emphasis on "might."
 Substitute a CFexpress card and the minimum usually jumps to around 60 images, while many will produce around 80 images before the buffer fills.
 On those latter cards, the frame rate will drop, maybe to between the 5-10 fps range while the buffer is full.

 40 images (XQD best) and 80 images (CFexpress best) doesn’t seem like much on a 20 fps camera.
 That’s two seconds and four seconds before the buffer fills.
 So you probably want some good news.
 Okay, try this: set the camera to 12 fps or 15 fps.
-You’ll find that the Z9 will now seem to go on forever with a CFexpress card, as worst case tends to be in the many hundreds of images, and in one case I measured it at well over 1000 images and eventually gave up.
+You’ll find that the Z9 will now seem to go on forever with a fast CFexpress card, as worst case tends to be in the many hundreds of images, and in one case I measured it at well over 1000 images and eventually gave up.
 Suddenly we’re between a half minute and full minute in buffer size!
 All I did was slow the camera's frame rate down a bit.

 Another interesting anomaly that seems completely unexplainable: try RAW+JPEG!
 This actually increases the buffer for some reason.
 While a fast CFexpress card may hit 80 images with raw only, with RAW+JPEG enabled it'll hit near 120!
 I tried to work out the math of how that might be, but couldn't lock in on a variable that might suggest why you get this increase.